libcsp/libcsp/doc/protocolstack.rst

  * Windowing
  * Extended Acknowledgment

-For more information on this, please refer to RFC908.
+For more information on this, please refer to RFC908 and RFC1151.